 Let's go

-A Brief History of Embroidery
+History and Evolution of Embroidery Stitches

 The history of embroidery goes back thousands of years.
 Ancient Egyptians, Chinese artisans, and medieval European guilds all considered embroidery useful, practical, and decorative.